-I’ve got three different kinds of tomatoes this year planted and later I’ll be adding pepper plants alongside.
+I’ve got three different kinds of greenhouse tomatoes this year planted and later I’ll be adding my pepper plant seedlings alongside.

-When I transplant tomatoes I always remove the bottom set of leaves.
+When I transplant tomatoes I always remove the bottom set of leaves and tend to any side shoots that grow off the main stem.
 Then I plant deep into the hole so more of the stem is covered.